 Some EU+ countries increased their detention capacity in 2018.

 In accordance with an assignment from the Swedish government, the Migration Agency increased its detention capacity, which reached 417 beds at the end of 2018.
-A new building C in the Foreign National Detention Facility Bělá-Jezová (taking into account the needs of vulnerable groups) was built in 2018 in the Czech Republic.
+A new building C in the Foreign National Detention Facility Bělá-Jezová (taking into account the needs of vulnerable groups) was built in 2018 in the Czechia.
 In the end of 2018 a new detention centre was opened in Rae municipality in Estonia, which replaced the previous detention centre in Harku, accommodating up to 123 returnees and asylum seekers and offering improved living conditions.

 In the United Kingdom, developments were noted in the field of alternatives to detention where legislative changes were introduced setting out a new power of immigration bail (setting out who can be bailed; the conditions that can be imposed on individuals; the consequences if an individual breaches bail conditions, and when bail ends) which repealed and replaced the previous complex legal framework contained in Schedules 2 and 3 to the Immigration Act 1971.

 ´Database of foreigners staying or having stayed in Estonia illegally´ (UUSIS ILLEGAAL) was fully developed in 2018 and should be launched by June 2019.
 This data system supports Police and Border Guard Board in return procedure and will improve interoperability with other databases and ability to collect statistical data.